PurpleBooth/git-mit/docs/lints/index.md

 ---

 Your commit message is missing a capital letter

+The subject line is a title, and as such should be capitalised.

 You can fix this by capitalising the first character in the subject
 ```